kgateway-dev/kgateway.io/content/docs/about/architecture.md

 ---
 title: Architecture
 weight: 15
-description: Learn more about the components that make up k8sgateway.
-These components work together to provide traffic management, security, and resiliency.
 ---

-Learn more about the components that make up k8sgateway.
+Learn more about the components that make up {{< reuse "docs/snippets/product-name.md" >}}.
 These components work together to provide traffic management, security, and resiliency for your apps.

 ## Component architecture